IngloriousCoderz/ingloriouscoderz.github.io/posts/blog/2020-04-25-deutsch-algorithm.md

 In April 7, 2020 I was introduced to the fundamentals of Quantum Computing, and it was love at first sight.
 I started studying [Python](https://www.python.org/) and [Qiskit](https://qiskit.org/) and [Jupyter](https://jupyter.org/) notebooks and, after working hard on the basics for a dozen days, I was stuck with the most basic algorithm.
 But then I worked even harder, and I got it finally.
 Here is the result of my studies as an exported Jupyter notebook.

-NB: I haven't figured out yet how to use math formulas with [Nextein](https://nextein.now.sh/), sorry for the inconvenience.

 ```python
 from qiskit import QuantumCircuit, Aer, execute
 from qiskit.visualization import plot_histogram, plot_bloch_multivector